 Can lactoferrin testing help distinguish between IBD and IBS?[arrowlist]

 - Because many symptoms of IBS and IBD are similar, it is difficult to tell the two diseases apart.
 Lactoferrin testing can be a first step to help physicians screen out IBS, quickly identify likely IBD patients for further testing, and assess inflammation levels for patients already diagnosed with IBD.

 - Lactoferrin testing has been the focus of many publications and well-documented clinical studies.
 It is a reliable, un-invasive, and inexpensive test that can aid in the diagnosis of IBD or IBS.

 - Results of a quantitative lactoferrin test can help determine the effectiveness of therapy, predict relapses, and guide treatment decisions.

-- LACTOFERRIN CHEK®: a qualitative ELISA for high-volume, clinical laboratories and testing facilities.
+- LACTOFERRIN CHEK®: a quantitative ELISA for high-volume, clinical laboratories and testing facilities.

 - LACTOFERRIN EZ VUE®: is a lateral flow rapid membrane test for smaller clinical laboratories.

 - Both tests are in vitro qualitative assays that measure elevated levels of fecal lactoferrin in stool specimens.
 Both provide a yes-or-no result for the presence of intestinal inflammation.

 - LACTOFERRIN SCAN®: is a quantitative ELISA that accurately and quantitatively measures the levels of lactoferrin in a stool sample.
 The test result can be used to help distinguish patients with IBD who will have elevated levels of fecal lactoferrrin, from those with IBS.

 Can lactoferrin testing help diagnose the cause of intestinal inflammation?[arrowlist]

 - A positive result from a lactoferrin test can alert a physician to possible IBD.
 A negative result could signal a functional disorder like IBS.